python-trio/trio-websocket/docs/servers.rst

 -----------------

 This page goes into the details of creating a WebSocket server.
-Let's start by revisiting the example from :ref:`server-tutorial`.
+Let's start by revisiting the example from the :ref:`server-tutorial`.

 .. code-block:: python
     :linenos: